If you are considering a divorce, then you probably didn’t come to that idea casually.

 Before you make that assumption, ask yourself these 4 questions to see if a divorce is your relationship answer.

-Questions to Ask Yourself Before Entering Into a Divorce
+Questions to Ask Yourself Before Moving Forward with a Divorce

 1. Do You Really Want a Divorce?

-2. Are You Seeking Divorce Out of Emotion or a Practical Reason?
+3. Are You Seeking Divorce Out of Emotion or for a Practical Reason?

 4. Do You Still Love Your Spouse?

-Love is a motivating factor for marriage, but often overlooked in divorce.
+Love is a motivating factor for marriage but is often overlooked in divorce.
 If you still have feelings of love, then getting a divorce may not ultimately solve all your problems.
-If love exists, then getting a divorce may just end up as a short term solution for a long term issue.
+If love exists, then getting a divorce may just end up as a short-term solution for a long-term issue.

-Talk it Out with a Raleigh Divorce Attorney
+Talk it Out with an Experienced Raleigh Divorce Attorney

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.